danicc097/openapi-go-gin-postgres-sqlc/README.md

-  - equivalent of Python exception handler context manager but with global middleware on the api version route group: https://stackoverflow.com/questions/69948784/how-to-handle-errors-in-gin-middleware in combination with internal/rest/rest.go RenderErrorResponse For parsing kinopenapi validation errors to our own more user friendly ValidationError check out https://github.com/getkin/kin-openapi/pull/197
+  - equivalent of Python exception handler context manager but with global middleware on the api version route group: https://stackoverflow.com/questions/69948784/how-to-handle-errors-in-gin-middleware in combination with internal/rest/rest.go renderErrorResponse For parsing kinopenapi validation errors to our own more user friendly ValidationError check out https://github.com/getkin/kin-openapi/pull/197